neoforged/.github/primers/1.21.9/index.md

         - `setMaxWidth` - Sets the max width of the string and how to handle the extra width.
         - `$TextOverflow` - What to do if the text is longer than the max width.
 - `net.minecraft.client.gui.components.events.GuiEventListener#shouldTakeFocusAfterInteraction` - When true, sets the element as focused when clicked.
-- `net.minecraft.client.gui.navigation.CommonInputs#confirm` - Returns whether the keycode is the enter button on the main keyboard or numpad.
 - `net.minecraft.client.gui.screens`
     - `ChatScreen`
         - `isDraft` - Whether there is a message that hasn't been sent in the box.